Zilliqa/Zilliqa/CODING_STYLE.md

 GOLDEN RULE: Preprocessor: ALL_CAPS; C++: camelCase.

-1. Use camelCase for all class/structure names
+1. Use camelCase for all class/structure names.
 2. All preprocessor symbols (macros, macro arguments) in full uppercase with underscore word separation.